 About Us

 In the early 1990’s, National Woman’s Missionary Union had a vision for assisting women trapped in the cycle of poverty – offering a hand up, not a hand out.
-With that vision and five successful national pilot sites, CWJC of North Carolina established two sites in 1998 and since that time has increased to nine CWJC/CMJC sites as of March 2022 as well as an international partnership with multiple sites in southern Africa.
+With that vision and five successful national pilot sites, Christian Women’s Job Corps of North Carolina established two sites in 1998 and since that time has increased to eight sites (in seven locations) as of April 2025, as well as an international partnership with multiple sites in southern Africa and Uganda.

 Throughout North Carolina in various settings and types of communities, CWJC and CMJC are bringing hope for a brighter future: Empowering women and men in need by providing resources to help them move from dependency to self-sufficiency.
 Along with Bible study, Christian mentors are a critical part of the program.